callanspyfer/phpintegrations/README.md

 These examples highlight PHP integrations within WordPress.
 PHP allows clean, dynamic implementations that enhance the user experience and support long-term site growth.

-While these snippets are small by design, they demonstrate the foundational framework to enhance WordPress themes in real-world environments.
+These snippets demonstrate the foundational framework to enhance WordPress themes in real-world environments.